-In Alaska, we face -40 and below on a regular basis each winter, our kids still go to school in these temperature, and we still try to look stylish.
+In Alaska, we face -40 and below on a regular basis each winter.
+Our kids still go to school in these temperature, and we still try to look stylish.
 Thus, how can you keep on going to the grocery store, work, etc.?
-No need to buy an entire wardrobe of Arctic weather wear.
+There is no need to buy an entire wardrobe of Arctic weather wear.
 Look what you have already in your closet and then layer, layer, layer.
-Here is how we do it.
+Here is how we Alaskan women do it.

 The first layer is silk long underwear.
-It is the warmest.
-Then put on a flannel, thick silk or wool shirt (depending on your dress code), and a cashmere or wool sweater and a vest or cardigan or blazer on top.
-At work you peel the upper two layers off as needed.
+It is the best for insulation.
+Then put on a flannel, thick silk or wool shirt (depending on your dress code at work), and a cashmere or wool sweater and a vest or cardigan or blazer on top.
+At work, you peel the upper two layers off as needed.
 But they may be needed even at work as the furnace may not be designed to provide the usual room temperature when it is so cold outside.

 If your work place’s dress code calls for dresses or skirts, wear two pairs of tights.
 I typically wear a pair of opaque tights and a pair of opaque tights that have a flannel inner side on top of them.
 Under a wool skirt I wear a half slip for extra insulation and some biker shorts.
 Nobody looks what is under your skirt.
-If you have, wear over the knee boots like here or here.
+If you have, consider wearing over-the-knee boots.
+You can find another inspiration how to wear them to not look like pretty woman in the same named movie at the link.

 Now to do your daily errands put on a down coat or real shearling coat like above.
 Have a scarf around your neck inside the coat.
-Wrap a stole or large shawl around your coat like shown above, here or here.
+Wrap a stole or large shawl around your coat like shown above, or in this winter outerwear look or layer a plaid blanket over your coat.
 Belt it for shape to look stylish, and to avoid that the wind blows it off or plays too much with it.
-Then it would not serve its purpose, right?
-Finish the look with a hat that covers your ears and two pairs of gloves. best is a pair of cashmere or silk lines leather finger gloves in a pair of shearling mittens.
+Then the blanket would not serve its purpose, right?
+Finish the look with a hat that covers your ears and two pairs of gloves or a pair of gloves in mittens.
+Best is a pair of cashmere or silk lines leather finger gloves in a pair of shearling mittens.

 If you do not own a shearling or down coat, thrift stores are a good start to browse for them when you are on a budget.
 There are always people leaving the state for a warmer one and sell their cold weather gear that they expect not to need in the south.
 I scored once a really good one in a thrift store for a real bargain.